dellaboemia/RepResearch_Course_Project_2/Code/NOAA_Storm.md

 ```

 ![](../figures/unnamed-chunk-22-1.png)<!-- -->
-The charts reveal a lack of data for the period leading up to the 1990's.
-After which, one can observe a wider range of weather events.
+The data evinces several interesting inferences.
+1. Data for the event types having the highest impact on health and economics, don't emerge until approximately 1990.
+2. Starting in 1990's, extreme heat emerges as a leading cause of fatalities.
+3. Winter storms seem to generate higher economic costs from 1990 forward.

+Given the stratification of the data over time, one might conclude that a closer look at the storm data from 1990 forward, might provide a more accurate assessment of the health and economic effects vis-a-vis storm events.

-The following chart illucidates the health and economic impacts since 1980.
+The following chart illucidates the health and economic impacts since 1990.

 ```r
 b1 <- barPlotFatalities(top5Fatalities1990)